-Returning to work is a difficult and emotional challenge that many moms must face.
-I had three months of paid leave and though I had prepared for the day, so I thought, I never knew the emotional and physical challenge would be so difficult.
+Returning to work after having a baby is a difficult and emotional challenge that many moms must face.
+I had three months of paid maternity leave and though I had prepared for the day, so I thought, I never knew the emotional and physical challenge would be so difficult.

 I cried for the first week.
 I have cameras set in the house so I can see him through the day and in my mind I felt I had abandoned my baby.
 I felt like I waited so long to have him and now I was not going to get to spend the time with him that I wanted.
 Once I did get home I would get dinner on the table and then it was bath time and bedtime for him so I still did not get to spend quality time.

 I started seeing a pattern and the road I was on was not a good one so I decided things had to change.

 - I asked my mom to help me clean while he slept.
 She has been great in taking that burden off of me.